NoMan2000/chefRecipes/README.md

 !
 Java:  JavaSDK and Java.
 (From Oracle).
 Tomcat.

-NodeJS:  Connect it to C9.io.
+#NodeJS:  Connect it to C9.io.
+# Unable to install NodeJS.

 Bower / Grunt / Gulp